trivago/gollum/docs/src/gen/consumer/console.rst

 **pipe**

-  name of the pipe the message was received on (set)
+  Name of the pipe the message was received on (set)